UniversalDevicesInc-PG3/udi-poly-notification/README.md

 1. You will also be given a link to your bot like t.me/{yourBotUsername}, click on it.
 1. The "Start" will be shown, click that

-The tell the Notificaiton Nodserver about it.
+The tell the Notification Nodserver about it.
 1. PG3 UI
 1. Go to Notification Nodeserver Configuration
 1. Click "Add Telegram User Bot Service Node"